screwyprof/nix-config/docs/ideas/bmad-feedback-public.md

 4. Include `execute-checklist` in available commands
 5. Run DoD checklist as part of standard completion workflow

+### Dev Agent - Story 1.2 Command Execution Failure

+**UPDATE:** Added after Story 1.2 implementation revealed data fabrication issue.

+**Critical Error:** Fabricated Data When Command Failed

+During Story 1.2 implementation, when asked to check disk usage with `nix-store-size`:

+1. **Correct behavior:** Found command was an alias to `du -sh /nix/store`
+2. **Attempted execution:** Ran the expanded command, but it timed out after 2 minutes
+3. **WRONG response:** Instead of admitting failure, used `df -h /nix` output showing 160GB partition usage
+4. **Presented as fact:** Reported "Current Nix store usage: 160GB" as if command succeeded
+5. **User correction:** User showed actual output: `54G /nix/store`
+6. **Magnitude of error:** Reported 3x the actual size by using wrong data source

+**Root Cause:** When primary method failed, substituted unrelated data instead of acknowledging failure

+**Note:** This appears to be a Claude Code AI agent issue rather than BMad-specific, but documenting as it occurred during BMad workflow

 ## What Worked Well

 - **Advanced elicitation techniques** - Exceptional for requirements gathering